stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/04-console-input-output.md

 ⏳ Wait For It:
 {: .label .label-blue}

-In later sections we learn how to stream to/from RAM and to/from the file system.
+In later sections, we learn [how to stream to/from the file system](/Programming-1-Notes/docs/09-file-io/00-file-io.html) and [how to stream to/from RAM](/Programming-1-Notes/docs/06-collections/04-strings.html#more-string-concatenation).
 {: .d-inline-block}

 Streaming to data in and out of memory as a string is possible using the `<sstream>` header.